-To Receive: To remember is to not forget so you can claim what God had already made available for you.
+To Receive: To remember is to not forget so you can claim what God had already made available to you.
 God is faithful to all His promises.
 God and His word are one.
 For You have magnified Your word above all Your name.
 Psalm 138:2

 Claim What Is Yours!